triton-inference-server/server/docs/model_repository.rst

 TensorFlow 1.7 and later integrates TensorRT to enable TensorFlow models to benefit from the inference optimizations provided by TensorRT.
-The inference server supports models that have been optimized with TensorRT and can serve those models just like any other TensorFlow model.
-The inference server’s TensorRT version (available in the Release Notes) must match the TensorRT version that was used when the model was created.
+Triton supports models that have been optimized with TensorRT and can serve those models just like any other TensorFlow model.
+Triton’s TensorRT version (available in the Release Notes) must match the TensorRT version that was used when the model was created.

 A TensorRT/TensorFlow integrated model is specific to CUDA Compute Capability and so it is typically necessary to use the :ref:`model